mlanza/ai-literacy/301/03-moving-the-bead.md

 This is what “moving the bead” really means.
 Not just issuing a prompt, but engineering the moment so a smart tool can act meaningfully.

-And if you can do it in ChatGPT, you can do it anywhere.
+And if you can do it in ChatGPT, you can do it anywhere — embedded in a Power Automate flow, running inside a browser extension, wrapped in a console app, or built into a shared team tool.

-Picture the same logic embedded in a Power Automate flow — traveler profile and flight results piped in as variables.
-The LLM evaluates and outputs a shortlist.
-Now that same bead moves in Microsoft land.

-Or maybe it lives in a browser extension.
-Or a console app.
-Or a shared team tool.

-The form doesn’t matter.
-The inputs do.

 Because once you know what the moment *requires*, building the environment is just infrastructure work.
+Your moving the bead was the actual domain problem.
+Never mind you used sample data.
+It’s rehearsal.
+Swapping in a live feed of flight data doesn’t change the reality of the lift.

+The work transfers.
+The same payload that moves the bead in one setting will move it in another.

 ### 🧭 Thinking About Context

-This whole exercise wasn’t about flights.
+This exercise wasn’t about flights.
 It was about **context engineering**.

 You built a prompt, yes — but more importantly, you built the **payload**.
 You isolated the exact inputs that shape a good decision, and you wrapped them in a frame the AI could act on.